MMIWG Websites/Resources

 There are many lists and sources of information online, but no central database that is routinely updated, spans beyond colonial borders, and thoroughly logs important aspects of the data, and overall, there is a chronic lack of data on this violence.
 The Database works to address that need, by maintaining a comprehensive resource to support community members, advocates, activists, and researchers in their work towards justice for our stolen relatives.

-The Database originally included cases from the US and Canada, but starting in 2019, we have expanded its reach to include all Indigenous people.
+The Database originally included cases from the US and Canada, but starting in 2019, they have expanded its reach to include all Indigenous people.

 Please visit the SBI's website here.